Lombardy: Demographics

+As of 2026, the population is 10,065,694, of which 49.4% are male, and 50.6% are female.
+Minors make up 14.9% of the population, and seniors make up 24.2%.

-One-sixth of the Italian population, about 10 million people, live in Lombardy (16.2% of the national population; 2% of the European Union population).
-Lombardy is the second most populous region in the European Union (EU).
+One-sixth of the Italian population, about 10 million people, live in Lombardy (17.1% of the national population; 2.2% of the European Union population).
+Lombardy is the second most populous region in the European Union.

 The population is highly concentrated in the Milan metropolitan area (2,029 inh./km^{2}) and the Alpine foothills that compose the southern section of the provinces Varese, Como, Lecco, Monza and Brianza and Bergamo, (1,200 inh./km^{2}).
 A lower average population density (250 inh./km^{2}) is found in the Po Valley and the lower Brescia valleys; much lower densities (fewer than 60 inh./km^{2}) inhabit the northern mountain areas and the southern Oltrepò Pavese subregion.

 The growth of the regional population was particularly sustained during the 1950s–1960s, due to a prolonged economic boom, high birth rates and strong migration inflows—especially from southern Italy.
-Since the 1980s, Lombardy has become the destination of a large number of international migrants.
-As of 2021, the Italian National Institute of Statistics (ISTAT) estimated that 1,190,889 foreign-born people live in Lombardy, equal to 11.9% of the total population.
+Since the 1980s, Lombardy has become the destination of a large number of international migrants, to the point where they now make up 14.9% of the population.